TonyM1958/FoxESS-Cloud/README.md

 + 'date': that was used to produce the report
 + 'count': the number of data items
 + 'sum': the sum of the data items
++ 'max': the biggest data value
++ 'min': the smallest data value
 + 'total': corrected total of the data items
 + 'average': corrected average of the data items